-Keep your drainage bulbs collapsed and record time and amounts of drainage over a 24 hour period.
+Keep your drainage bulbs collapsed and record time and amounts of drainage over a 24-hour period.

-Generally the drains will be removed when the individual drain output is 30 cc or less in a 24 hour period, which usually occurs in 5 to 7 days
+Generally the drains will be removed when the individual drain output is 30 cc or less for 2 consecutive days.

 Call the office to make an appointment to have these removed.